 Unless you want to write simple sentences, it's always a good idea to utilize conjunctions to vary the sentence structures you apply to your work.

-We've spoken a little bit about what conjunction rules are and the different types; however, we're going to break them down for you now.
+We've spoken a little bit about what conjunction rules are and the different types; now, we're going to talk about how conjunctions function.

 In English, there are 7 coordinating conjunctions.